UWCS/C_Course-The_Cequel/Session2.md

 # Session 2 - The Cequel

 Welcome to the Cequel!
-<small> See what I did there </small>

-I hope you enjoyed Session 1 and are now comfortable with using variables, for loops, and if statements to create very basic **C** programs (including commenting and being able to compile your code), and are familiar with arrays and the interesting part of **C**: undefined behaviour and how you can do many things in **C** which shouldn't be allowed (we'll see some more examples in this session!).
+I hope you enjoyed Session 1 and are now comfortable with using variables, for loops, and if statements to create very basic **C** programs (including commenting and being able to compile your code), and are familiar with arrays and undefined behaviour (and how you can do many things in **C** which shouldn't be allowed).

-It's getting to the harder - but more interesting - stuff. **Don't worry if you don't finish the session in time**, you can always finish off Session 2 in the Session 3 workshop!
-We have an optional Session 4 for a reason (there are also optional problems in Session 4 for those who have finished Sessions 1-3).
+**Don't worry if you don't finish the session in time**, you can always finish off Session 2 in the Session 3 workshop!
+We have an optional Session 4 for a reason (which also has optional problems).

 Good luck and happy coding!